kjubik/kjubik/README.md

 **Hey!
 How's it going? ● Cześć!
 Co tam słychać? ● Salut ! Ça roule ?**

-Junior web developer with two years of industry experience.
+Web developer with two years of industry experience.
 Most productive in roles that value deep problem-solving, confident presenting, and decision-making autonomy.

 Currently pursuing my Master's degree in Computer Science with a specialization in Artificial Intelligence.
 Researching adaptive feedback strategies in RAG systems that adjust based on a student's progress.
 Always looking to learn and grow.